 You’d think a baby would be into that sort of thing, but whatever.
 I’m not the one growing a human life in my torso.

 On this nondescript evening of the ninth month of the year, I was at home waiting for my beautiful spouse to arrive for an evening of non-Mexican food and a guaranteed designated driver.
 That’s one of the perks of being the male half of a pregnancy.
 “Should I have another glass of wine?
 Booyah, Shelley’s got the keys!”
 Of course, most people who know me realize that I’m passed out under the table singing songs about my childhood dog, Princess, after a few sips of a Mambo Taxi.
 Still, since Shelley can’t partake in the spirits, it was good to know that I could be extra spiritual for the two of us.

 But, again, I digress …

 I remember very little about this quiet Friday night at Casa de Boudreau … but the fact that it was a Friday meant that I had a soccer game the next day.
 This means that I needed to throw my uniform into the washing machine.
-As an aside… when I have a couple of sips of Mambo Taxi in me I sometimes joke that Shelley is “my own personal washing machine”, but she really doesn’t get as much a kick out of it as I do.
+As an aside… when I have a few sips of Mambo Taxi in me, I sometimes joke that Shelley is “my own personal washing machine”, but she really doesn’t get as much a kick out of it as I do.
 It’s pretty funny, though.
 Well.. the delivery is key I suppose.
 Blogging doesn’t allow for me to really sell it.
 Trust me… comedy gold.